hirengondhiya/HirenGondhiya_T1A1/README.md

 **For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in an ethical way.**

 **Conduct research into a case study of ONE of the ethical issues you have chosen discuss how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches.
 200 - 400 words for each ethical issue**

 ---
+1. Access to a user's personal information

+    In information edge IT professionals collectively can and does have access to user's personal information in ways general masses are not even aware of.
+For example we as a user of social media hand out a lot of personal information such as Birth Dates, Legal Names, Phone Numbers to companies that generally we do not want people around us to know.
+This information can be used by the companies to formulate patterns of preferences for individuals and then use this patterns to influence spending behaviour.

+    Many of us might have recognized that as soon as we search for phrases on internet for some information for example a tech tutorial and then when viewing videos through one of the free video streaming platform and we start getting ads for a popular online tech training platform.
+If the same thing would have been done by a co-worker who overheard the conversation that a colleague planning to buy a product and then another co-worker advising a specific brand without aknowledging that s/he has commercial interest in that brand it would have been described as unethical however the same pattern is being exhibited by tech companies by presenting advertisements of products matching the keywords that a user searched for in recent future.

+    As an IT professional one is ethically responsible to look at the personal data of users and use it for personal gains.
+However they cannot be responsible for crafting parts of the algorithms that are used by companies to analyse user data and use it or sell it for profits.

+2. Freedom of thought, conscience, speech and the media

+    In today's social media age people share their views more openly believing they can remain annonymous even if their views does not confirm to the majority views.
+Feeling of being annonymous encourages individuals to express ideas or opinions without being judged by the people around them.

+    Freedom of thought is not interpreted by different societies and regimes in different ways.
+For example, speaking against government policies can be termed as "Acting against national interest" in some part of the world or as "Holding government executives accountable" in another.

+    This leads to ethical dielema for IT professionals specially when views are contradictory that of individuals compared to that of the other culture.

+    **Case study: Freedom of thought, conscience, speech and the media**

+    The article referred to here is about [Google Employees Protest Secret Work on Censored Search Engine for China](https://www.nytimes.com/2018/08/16/technology/google-employees-protest-search-censored-china.html)

+    This article discusses about internal dissent of google employees about reports of Google secretly building a censored search engine for China.
+The employees being worried about they might be part of the product which does not follow their concience and demanding the company to be more transparent about what repurcussions of the project they are working on on larger context.

+    It also discusses about how Google's outspoken workforce has made the company change their strategy and not renew contract with Pentagon for AI based weaponery improvement program.

+    Therefore, as an IT professional we should also remember the fact that before being an IT perons we are human beings and the idea of freedom of thought and conscience is not limited in personal context but it is part of professional context as well.

 # Q8
 **Explain control flow, using an example from the Ruby programming language	100**

 ---

 Control flow is one of the feature of the Ruby language to control which part of the code would run based on a specific logical condition.

 Control flow structures are required to allow the application to make decisions based different situation.